Stephen Curry has career-high 62, Warriors beat Blazers

 ”It’s just a privilege to coach him, it really is,” Kerr said.

-“Sheeeesh (at)StephenCurry30!!” injured Splash Brother Klay Thompson posted on Twitter with a fire emoji.
-“Welcome to the club big bro #62.”
+”Sheeeesh (at)StephenCurry30!!” injured Splash Brother Klay Thompson posted on Twitter with a fire emoji. ”Welcome to the club big bro (hash)62.”

 Green had eight assists and scored one point playing his second game of the season with his minutes increased from just below 18 to 28.
 He was sidelined the first four games by a right foot injury after being delayed starting training camp because he had the coronavirus.